umts/BusInfoBoard/README.md

   like to see information for.
 The list is plus ("+") separated.
 - `?routes=B43+30` specifies a subset of routes that you would like to see information for.
 This list is also plus ("+") separated.
+- `?excluded_trips=Bus%20Garage%20via%20Mass%20Ave+Bus%20Garage%20via%20Compsci`
+  specifies a subset of InteretServiceDesc that you would not like to see information for.
+This list is also plus ("+") separated.
 - `?sort=time` changes the order that departures are displayed to be by departure time.
 The default is by route-order as returned by the API server.